 Notice that the old values (1 and 2) are used to update the b column even after the column was assigned a new value (5).

-It was not always like that.
-Before version 2.5, columns got their new values immediately upon assignment.
-It was non-standard behaviour that was fixed in version 2.5.
+Before Firebird 2.5, columns got their new values immediately upon assignment.
+It was non-standard behaviour that was fixed in Firebird 2.5.